KucingKode/Cithak/CONTRIBUTING.md

 # Contributing To Cithak

 Cithak was a simple utility CLI to manage templates and was published under [MIT license](./LICENSE.md).
-It was written in Javascript (node.js) and use Airbnb style guidline.
+It was written in Javascript (node.js).

 ---